The Freeze: History

 The 1983 album Land of the Lost and 1985's Rabid Reaction followed before Modern Method folded.
 The group was picked up by Taang!
 Records for their 1991 album, Misery Loves Company.
 The cover of their 1999 album, One False Move, featured fellow Cape Cod artist and author Edward Gorey.

 Crawling Blind, an album released in 1994, told tales about people who were slaves to addiction.
-In 1996, Freak Show, "continued a downhill lyrical theme,” stated frontman Croce.
-He explored mental illness on songs such as "Creeping Psychosis" and "Suspended Heaven".
+In 1996, the release Freak Show explored mental illness on songs such as "Creeping Psychosis" and "Suspended Heaven".

 They released an album, One False Move, in March 1999.

-After a twenty year gap The Freeze released another album called Calling All Creatures on Slope Records, in 2019.
+After a twenty-year gap The Freeze released another album called Calling All Creatures on Slope Records, in 2019.